muaznaf2015/powershell/README.md

 # PowerShell + Batch
-This repository helps to keep all the PowerShell and Batch scripts needed for daily task or solving specific problem for Windows platform.
+This repository helps to keep all the PowerShell and Batch scripts needed for daily task or solving specific problem for **Windows platform**.
 Folders are there to ease the category of the scripts.